 In a pilot study, a group of patients, whose genetic disease was already known, were examined.
 In every single case, PhenIX diagnosed the illness correctly.
 Other sick persons also presented for treatment.
 These were individuals who had not been able to obtain a diagnosis, despite intensive and in some cases years of effort and investigation.
 More than 25 percent of these patients were able to find out the exact cause of their illness when the PhenIX method was used.

 PhenIX is already available to hospitals that have the necessary technical equipment.
 “Through a combination of clinical findings and genetic analysis, we have taken a major step forward – the new method means just two hours of work for the doctor,” says Robinson.
-And he promises: “Even in the future, a free version of this programme will always be available.”
+And he promises: “Even in the future, a free version of this program will always be available.”
 He sees the potential for further improvement in a more standardized handling of the databases.
 “Doctors sometimes do not know exactly how they should describe a symptom, or they know a particular symptom under a different name.”
 Certain guidelines could make the search process more successful, so that the diagnosis can be even faster and more accurate in the future.